If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

 Because there are too many individual factors that lead to different approaches, especially when it comes to diet.

-Pedro, who works in construction, can't have the same food as John who works in an office, sitting long hours in front of a computer, even if his goals are identical.
+Pedro, who works in construction, cannot have the same diet as João, who works in an office, sitting for long hours in front of a computer, even if his goals are identical.

-Besides, someone who has the facility to lose weight can't follow the same plan as someone who's always tended to gain weight, can they?
+Furthermore, someone who finds it easy to lose weight cannot follow the same plan as someone who has always had a tendency to gain weight, can they?

-We will organize the construction of the plane by body type, and there are three main, they are: Ectomorph, mesomorph and endomorph.
+We will organize the construction of the plan by body type, and there are three main ones, they are: Ectomorph, mesomorph and endomorph.

 Each body type requires different approaches, both in terms of calories and macronutrients.

-Before you know how much and how you should eat, you should know what body type you fit into.
+Before you know how much and how you should eat, you must know what body type you fit into.

-Ectomorph – Ectomorphs are thin and have a normally narrower body structure, with a small rib cage and narrow shoulders as well.
-Usually this is the body type with the least strength of the three.
+Ectomorph ?
+Ectomorphs are thin and have a typically narrower body structure, with a small rib cage and narrow shoulders as well.
+As a rule, this is the body type with the least strength of the three.

-Although it brings enormous advantages, the mesomorph can also stay out of shape, and above all, if the goal is the best possible physical condition, it is important a proper workout and diet.
+Although it has enormous advantages, the mesomorph can also become out of shape, and above all, if the objective is the best possible physical condition, adequate training and diet are important.

-The endomorph is clearly the one with the biggest obstacles when it comes to fat loss, however, it is not impossible to achieve low fat rates.
-In addition, the ability that the endomorph has in gaining muscle, will help you in the long run to burn fat.
+The endomorph is clearly the one with the biggest obstacles when it comes to fat loss, however, it is not impossible to achieve low fat levels.

 Calories and Macronutrients